Las Cachorras Orientales

+They gained notoriety for their distinctive brawling style and use of painted steel chairs and guardrails as weapons against opponents during matches.

+Las Cachorras Orientales are widely regarded as one of the greatest tag teams in Japanese women’s wrestling history due to their innovative style, championship success, and lasting impact on joshi puroresu.

 History

 Dream Orca and The Tokyo Sweethearts

-Etsuko Mita debuted on July 31, 1987 for All Japan Women's Pro-Wrestling against Chiaki Ishikawa.
-On August 5th, 1987 Mima Shimoda debuted against Mita.
+Etsuko Mita debuted on July 31, 1987, for All Japan Women's Pro-Wrestling against Chiaki Ishikawa.
+On August 5, 1987 Mima Shimoda debuted against Mita.

 Prior to creating LCO, both Mita and Shimoda were in other tag teams.
 Mita was one half of "Dream Orca", along with Toshiyo Yamada.
 Shimoda was one half of the "Tokyo Sweethearts" along with Manami Toyota.
-The two teams met on August 10, 1988 and on May 6, 1989 at Wrestle Marinepiad '89 with the Tokyo Sweethearts winning.
+The two teams met on August 10, 1988, and on May 6, 1989, at Wrestle Marinepiad '89 with the Tokyo Sweethearts winning.

 On June 14, 1989, Mita captured the AJW Tag Team Championship with Toshiyo Yamada, but the team had to vacate the titles in March 1990 when Yamada was injured.